 • Notepaper.
 We recommend making your own notes in addition to the accompanying course notes; these can be taken into the examination.

-Depending on how much experience you have depends on the length of time to successfully complete the course.
-We recommend that you work on the training little and often such as 3- 4 hours per day.
-You can retake the modules as many times as you would like to ensure you have a deep level understanding of what is required.
-You will have access to the online training for 12 weeks.
+For courses requiring a 1:1 invigilation, we recommend that you work on the training little and often, up to 3 hours per day.
+You can retake the modules as many times as you would like to ensure you have a deep level understanding of how to use the regulations.
+We expect the examination and training course to be completed within 12 weeks.

 10% DISCOUNT OFF ALL DANGEROUS GOODS BY AIR TRAINING COURSES